ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } InclusionProof;
 ~~~

-Each `NodeValue` is a uniform size, computed by passing the relevant `LogLeaf`
-or `LogParent` structures through the `nodeValue` function in
-{{crypto-log-tree}}.
-The contents of the `elements` array is kept in
+The contents of the `elements` array is in left-to-right order: if a node is
-left-to-right order: if a node is present in the root's left subtree, its value
+present in the root's left subtree then its value is listed before the values of
-must be listed before any values provided from nodes that are in the root's
-right subtree, and so on recursively.
+any nodes in the root's right subtree, and so on recursively.

-Additionally, each `NodeValue` corresponds to a balanced subtree of the log tree.
-If
-an intermediate node's value needs to be provided to satisfy the verifier, but
-the node is a non-balanced subtree, the values of the node's descendant full
-subtrees are provided instead.

 ## Prefix Tree